• Skip to primary navigation

 • In a medium bowl, lightly beat the eggs to break them apart.

-• Add the creamed corn, milk, honey, and 3 tbsp melted butter to the eggs; mix to combine.
+• Add the creamed corn, milk, honey, and 3 tablespoon melted butter to the eggs; mix to combine.

 • Stir the wet ingredients into the dry, until thoroughly combined.